JetBrains/sdkdocs-template/README.md

 This will create a `.gitmodules` file, register a submodule in the `webhelp-template` folder, and check out the files.
 (Note that when a repo is added as a submodule, it doesn't get a `.git` folder, but instead gets a `.git` file that points to the location of the `.git` folder.

 A submodule can be updated using normal git commands such as `git pull`.
 It can be switched to a different branch using `git checkout`, and any changes to the currently checked out revision need to be committed back into the main repo, as normal git commands.
+It is initially cloned at a specific revision, and not as part of a branch.update

 Note that this repo currently uses the `resharper-devguide` of the `webhelp-template` submodule, which contains minor updates over the default webhelp template (the ability to have "placeholder" nodes in the table of contents).